 - Nursing courses must be completed in no more than 1 1/2 times the intended duration of the program.
-By these requirements, the PN courses must be completed in no more than 5 consecutive semesters. - A student who receives a grade of "W", "WF", "D", or "F" in the second semester or beyond must seek - re-entry into the program at the level in which the student failed or withdrew. - A student who achieves less than a "C" (W, D, F, WF) in two separate nursing courses or two separate attempts at one required course (either LPN or RN) is not eligible to re-apply for five years from the beginning of the semester in which the second failure occurred. - A student who has withdrawn (W) from any two courses in separate semesters is not eligible to re-apply for five years from the beginning of the semester in which the second withdrawal occurred. - A student who has withdrawn (W) from any two nursing courses in the same semester is eligible to re-apply (if in first semester) or seek re-entry (if 2nd semester or later) x 1 for those courses.
-If the student then withdraws from this course or another nursing course, the student is not eligible to progress in the nursing program and may not re-apply for five years. - Cumulative GPA must be 2.3 or greater. - Students requesting re-entry must meet current requirements and follow the Nursing Student Handbook published for the semester in which they are requesting re-entry. - Students requesting re-entry may be required to submit an updated background check and drug screen. - Students must achieve a grade of "C" or above in all required courses.
+By these requirements, the ADN courses must be completed in no more than 6 consecutive semesters.
+The LPN-to-RN student must complete the program within 5 semesters. - A student who receives a grade of "W", "WF", "D", or "F" in the second semester or beyond must seek re-entry into the program at the level in which the student failed or withdrew.

+- A student who achieves less than a "C" (W, D, F, WF) in two separate nursing courses (LPN or RN) or two separate attempts at one required course is not eligible to re-apply for five years from the beginning of the semester in which the second failure occurred. - A student who has withdrawn (W) from any two courses in separate semesters is not eligible to re-apply for five years from the beginning of the semester in which the second withdrawal occurred. - A student who has withdrawn (W) from any two nursing courses in the same semester is eligible to re-apply (if in first semester) or seek re-entry (if 2nd semester or later) x 1 for those courses.
+If the student then withdraws from this course or another nursing course, the student is not eligible to progress in the nursing program and may not re-apply for five years. - Cumulative GPA must be 2.5 or greater. - Students requesting re-entry must meet current requirements and follow the Nursing Student Handbook published for the semester in which they are requesting re-entry. - Students requesting re-entry may be required to submit an updated background check and drug screen. - Students must achieve a grade of "C" or above in all required courses.

-PROCEDURE FOR RE-ENTRY INTO THE PN PROGRAM
+PROCEDURE FOR RE-ENTRY INTO THE ADN PROGRAM

 - The student must initiate re-entry by completing the Request for Re-Entry form (See Appendix B). - The student must submit the re-entry form to their assigned advisor no later than seven (7) days after completion of the semester in which the failure or withdrawal occurred.
-Students seeking re-entry may be required to demonstrate retention of previously mastered material including passing Health Calculations exam, and competency in previously learned skills in a Simulation. - Re-entry request is presented to the Nursing Admissions Committee for reconsideration and the Chair of the Admissions Committee will notify the student in writing of the status of his/her request. - Due to space availability, curriculum changes, or other critical factors, re-entry is not guaranteed.
+Students seeking re-entry may be required to demonstrate retention of previously mastered material including passing a Health Calculation exam, and competency in previously learned skills in a Simulation. - Re-entry request is presented to the Nursing Admissions Committee for reconsideration and the Chair of the Admissions Committee will notify the student in writing of the status of his/her request. - Due to space availability, curriculum changes, or other critical factors, re-entry is not guaranteed.